krauseannelize/nb-math-ms-exercises/s02_conditional_probability/exercises-conditional-probability.md

 $P(B \mid A) = \dfrac{P(A \cap B)}{P(A)} = \dfrac{2}{35} \div \dfrac{1}{4} = \dfrac{2}{35} \times \dfrac{4}{1} = \dfrac{2 \times 4}{35 \times 1} = \dfrac{8}{35}$

-The probability of taking out a red ball after a blue one has been taken out is $\dfrac{8}{35}$ or 0.23.
+The probability of taking out a red ball after a blue one has been taken out is $\dfrac{8}{35}$ or $0.23$.

 ---

 ## Exercise 3

-A drawer contains 6 black socks and 4 white socks.
+>A drawer contains 6 black socks and 4 white socks.
 Two socks are drawn randomly, one after the other without replacement.
+>

-1. What is the probability that the first sock is black and the second sock is also black?
+>1.
+What is the probability that the first sock is black and the second sock is also black?
-2. Use the multiplication rule to calculate the joint probability of both events.
+>2.
+Use the multiplication rule to calculate the joint probability of both events.

 **Solution 1**